kagalle/objective-gentoo/gentoo_install_guide.rst

        ls -l install-amd64-minimal-20251116T161545Z.iso
        sudo cat /dev/sdb | cmp --bytes 813670400 install-amd64-minimal-20251123T153051Z.iso

 #.
-Boot the thumbdrive using whatever BIOS keystroke is needed (Del, F3, etc).
-If given the choice, choose the thumbdrive name that is prefixed with 'UEFI'.
+Boot the machine and enter the BIOS setup (Del, F3, etc)

+   a.
+Change the settings for legacy BIOS boot to support UEFI only.
+We want to use UEFI and doing this will remove all of the legacy boot options from the boot menu selection, which we don't want to be booting anyway. (recommended)
    #.
+Find the setting for "Windows" vs "Other OS" and choose "Windows".
+This will enable additional options for secure boot which you may want.

+#.
+Boot the thumbdrive \***

+   Use whatever BIOS keystroke is needed (Del, F3, etc - some machines will have a F-key assigned to get to the boot menu directly, others have override boot options in the "Exit..." menu of setup.
+Choose the option to boot the thumbdrive.

-Configure networking - either wireless or wired.
+#.
+Configure networking - either wireless or wired \***

    ::